We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 - Disruption of journey.
 This benefit covers your additional meals and accommodation expenses if your journey is disrupted for at least six hours by circumstances beyond your control.

 - Alternative transport expenses.
-If your scheduled overseas transport is cancelled, delayed or diverted, Professionals Travel Cover will reimburse the additional travel expenses you incur to get to a pre-arranged event, for example a business conference.
+If your scheduled overseas transport is cancelled, delayed or diverted, Professionals Travel Cover can reimburse the additional travel expenses you incur to get to a pre-arranged event, for example a business conference.

 - Rental vehicle excess.
 The policy provides cover for the rental vehicle excess payable when your hire car is stolen, damaged or involved in a collision.

 - Piste closure.
-You will receive up to $100 per 24-hour period if, as a result of insufficient snow, bad weather or power failure in your pre-booked accommodation, all lift systems are closed for more than 24 hours.
+You may receive up to $100 per 24-hour period if, as a result of insufficient snow, bad weather or power failure in your pre-booked accommodation, all lift systems are closed for more than 24 hours.

 - No need to apply to cover pre existing conditions